cdap-guides/cdap-spark-guide/README.rst

 Iterative Data Processing with Apache Spark
 ====================================================================

-`Apache Spark <https://spark.apache.org/>`_ is very popular engine to perform in-memory cluster computing for Apache Hadoop.
+`Apache Spark <https://spark.apache.org/>`_ is a very popular engine to perform in-memory cluster computing for Apache Hadoop.
 In this guide, you will learn how to run Apache Spark programs with CDAP.

 What You Will Build